PaulFrankling/proper_clobber/README.md

     * I would like to view all the products the website is selling.
     * I want to be able to search in the header for a specific product I am looking for.
-    * I want to be able to filter the products be specific details such as price or alphabetical order.
+    * I want to be able to filter the products by specific details such as price or alphabetical order.
     * I would like to be able to view separate categories of clothing for convenience.
-    * I would like to be able to be able to view individual products on another page.
+    * I would like to be able to view individual products on another page.
-    * I would like to interact with that product, be changing quantity, choosing size or adding it to the basket.
+    * I would like to interact with that product, by changing quantity, choosing size or adding it to the basket.
     * I want a toast message to appear every time I add a product to see the current contents of my basket.

     #### Basket